November 12, 2021

 Girolamo Riario had been deprived of his strongest and only virtue: being the Pope's nephew.

-We can't begin to imagine what was going on in his mind, but I like to think that he approached this whole situation as a chance to press reset, to reinvent himself, maybe read a self-help book, bake bread, do yoga.
+We can't begin to imagine what was going on in his mind.
+Maybe he was thinking about how to get back at Lorenzo the Magnificent for betraying him.
+Or maybe he approached this whole situation as a chance to press reset, to reinvent himself, read a self-help book, bake bread, do yoga.

 He did seem to have learned the lesson that being hated is not so cool.
-In order to gain the love of the Forlivesi, he promised that he was not going to raise taxes.
-The Forlivesi appreciated the gesture and gave a loving chance to this renewed Girolamo.
+To gain the love of the Forlivesi, he promised that he was not going to raise taxes.
+The Forlivesi appreciated the gesture and gave a chance to this reborn man.

 Forlì today

 I've actually never been to Forlì.
 Compared to where my family is from and the principal connecting routes of Italy, it's a bit "in culo".
 Also, a bunch of Caterina related landmarks and works of art have been destroyed during WWII.
-Thank you, Hitler.😡
+Thanks, Hitler.😡

 Now, Girolamo enjoyed a lavish, decadent lifestyle as much as the next aristocrat, and he thought he could still afford it thanks to the 8000 ducats that his wife Caterina Sforza managed to squeeze out of the Church during her Mexican standoff in Rome.

-Unfortunately, the newly elected Pope Innocent VIII, when he heard about this monetary commitment to Girolamo Riario, was like: "I ain't giving him shiiieeet!"
+However, when the newly elected Pope Innocent VIII heard about the monetary commitment to Girolamo Riario, he was like:

 Suddenly light of 8000 ducats, Girolamo turned his life around and became a mindful spender, easing on parties, unnecessary ornaments, high maintenance mistresses.